Azul Wasi (The Blue House)

-The Blue House — or Azul Wasi as it is called in Peru — is a project that we have been supporting at St Andrew’s since June 2006, to create a home for street children in Cusco, Peru.
+The Blue House, or Azul Wasi as it is called in Quechua, is a project that we have been supporting at St Andrew’s since June 2006, helping to create and support a home for street children in Cusco, Peru.

 The project started as a dream of Alcides, a policeman from Cusco who had spent many years working with vulnerable children in the city.
 He wanted to build a home where some of these children could grow up feeling secure and happy and learn the skills they need to stand a better chance of being employed and not living a life on the streets.

-In 2006, Mary and Chris Pountain’s daughter, Fran, was living in Peru for a year and worked with Alcides to get the project started.
-St Andrew’s has helped the project grow from a field to a happy family home for 12 young boys.
+In 2005, Mary and Chris Pountain’s daughter, Fran Talavera, was living in Peru for a year and worked with Alcides to get the project started.
+St Andrew’s has helped the project grow from a field to a happy family home for up to 20 young children.

-It was really exciting when we phoned Alcides just before Christmas in 2007 to hear the sounds of lots of excited children celebrating the opening of Azul Wasi as the home for the first seven children who had just moved in.
-Other children come at weekends to enjoy the country setting away from the stress of the city.
+It was really exciting when we phoned Alcides just before Christmas in 2007 to hear the sounds of excited children celebrating the opening of Azul Wasi as the home for the first seven children who had just moved in.

 How St Andrew’s supports Azul Wasi

-The Pountain family visited Azul Wasi in August 2006 and again in August 2007.
-With regular updates to the congregation and various fundraising events, the momentum to support this project has continued.
+With regular updates to the congregation and a variety of fundraising events, the momentum to support this project has continued.
 It has been wonderful for us at St Andrew’s Church to have been involved right from the start in helping Alcides to develop Azul Wasi and to be a part of this project which is making a real difference to the lives of the children who live there.

-Alcides and the boys are very grateful to the people of St Andrew’s Church both for their financial support and for their prayers.
+Alcides and the children are very grateful to the people of St Andrew’s Church both for their financial support and for their prayers.

 How you can help